New Medical Sharps Disposal Program

 Safely dispose of medical sharps and keep needles out of the trash

-On January 2, we will begin offering a medical sharps disposal program at the Health Department (located within City Hall, 7725 W. North Avenue).
-Through this new disposal program, we offer a safe and lawful way to dispose of these sharps and keep needles out of the trash.
+We offer a medical sharps disposal program at the Health Department (located within City Hall, 7725 W. North Avenue).
+Through this new disposal program, it is a safe and lawful way to dispose of these sharps and keep needles out of the trash.

 What are sharps?